Tyler Stephenson Player Props: Reds vs. Royals

-The Cincinnati Reds, including Tyler Stephenson and his .441 slugging percentage in past 10 games, including two extra-base hits but no home run), take on starting pitcher Zack Greinke and the Kansas City Royals at Kauffman Stadium, Monday at 8:10 PM ET.
+The Cincinnati Reds, including Tyler Stephenson (.324 batting average in his past 10 games), take on starting pitcher Jordan Lyles and the Kansas City Royals at Kauffman Stadium, Tuesday at 8:10 PM ET.

-He had a one-hit showing in his last game (1-for-4) against the Cardinals.
+In his last game, he strung together two hits (going 2-for-4) against the Royals.

 Tyler Stephenson Game Info & Props vs. the Royals